kernel-community/services/CONTRIBUTING.md

 ### Setup

 Go to our [staging site](https://staging.wallet.kernel.community) and create a new wallet.
-Use this staging wallet for local development, as your local environment will default to using to the staging auth and storage services.
+Use this staging wallet for local development, as your local environment will default to using the staging auth and storage services.
 This means you have less to set up and can get going with two commands.

 Fork the repo to your GitHub account, check it out locally and run: